 Several commentators have discussed various reasons why the adoption of the Euro may facilitate or, on the contrary, create obstacles to the adoption of structural reforms.

 On the pro-reform side, one may argue that entrance into the EMU acts as an external constraint that pushes countries to reform.
-By relinquishing the control of the monetary policy to an external authority (the ECB), countries become unable to use their monetary policy to accommodate negative shocks.
-They thus have no alternative but to liberalize the labor and product market in order to rely more heavily on market-based adjustments that take place through changes in prices and wages (Bean, 1998 and Duval and Elmeskov, 2005).
+By relinquishing the control of the monetary policy to an external authority (the ECB), member countries become unable to use their monetary policy to accommodate negative shocks.
+This might have created incentives to liberalize the labor and product market in order to rely more heavily on market-based adjustments that take place through changes in prices and wages (Bean, 1998 and Duval and Elmeskov, 2005).

 A single currency may also increase price transparency and therefore facilitate trade.
-A larger European market may increase competition and make it more difficult for domestic monopolists to protect their rents.
+A larger European market increases competition and makes it more difficult for domestic monopolists to protect their rents.
 It is certainly true that Europe does not have a truly common market in every sector, especially in the service sector, where domestic protection, direct or indirect, is still widespread.
-Yet the degree of competition and integration in the European product market has largely increased in the last two decades.
-To the extent that a larger common market makes it more difficult for local monopolists to dominate local markets, this might have created pressure to deregulate product markets.
-Yet is this the result of the Euro increasing the trading opportunities across member countries, or is it simply the impact of the European Single Market?
+Yet, the degree of competition and integration in the European product market has largely increased in the last two decades.
+To the extent that a larger common market makes it more difficult for local monopolists to dominate local markets, this might have created pressures to deregulate product markets.
+Yet, is this the result of the Euro increasing the trading opportunities across member countries, or is it simply the impact of the ESM?
 In the empirical analysis, we try to disentangle these two effects.

 The question of whether a monetary union is necessary for a common market and whether it reduces trade barriers across countries and facilitates commerce in goods, services and financial assets has recently received much attention following a provocative paper by Rose (2000).
 This paper found that monetary unions have an extremely large effect on trade amongst members.
 Critics argued (amongst other things) that most monetary unions in Rose's sample involved very small countries and that the effects would have been much smaller in the Euro area, an issue which the chapter by Frankel and Stein in this volume tackles.
+According to their chapter, the adoption of the Euro appears to have facilitated trade among member countries, even though the order of magnitude of this effect is on a different scale relative to Rose (2000) and seems more realistic.
 Research applied to Canada and the US showed that trade between Canadian provinces, even ones that were thousand of miles apart, was easier than trade between US states and bordering Canadian provinces, suggesting that a single currency matters for trade.

-Note that these pro-reform arguments imply that most action should take place in the tradable sector, where competition becomes stronger, rather than in the non-tradable service sector.
+Note that these pro-reform arguments based on the role of trade imply that most action should take place in the tradable sector, where competition becomes stronger, rather than in the non-tradable service sector.
 But firms in the tradable sector may react to an increase in competition by translating this pressure upstream onto the intermediate goods producers - and hence only on the service sector - and onto the labor market (see Nicoletti and Scarpetta, 2005).